ROBINS AIR FORCE BASE -- For the first time, the Department of Defenses top award for depot maintenance is residing at Robins Air Force Base.

 He said maintenance is a vital part of Americas ability to use military power.

 He also presented commemorative coins to 70 employees for their efforts toward winning the award.
-Those included both maintenance workers and support personnel.
+Those included both maintainers and support personnel.

 Johns noted that maintenance teams in all branches of the military were in competition for the award.